-1991 was an epic year, as two legends were born that year – me and the Internet as we know it today.
+1991 was an epic year, as two legends were born that year – the Internet and me as we know it today.

 So, here’s how things changed…

-Growing up, there was a constant bat-tlefield between me and my mother.
-She’s overly-protective, so she came up with all sorts of restrictions on a daily basis.
+Growing up, there was a constant bat-tlefield between my mother and me.
+She’s overly-protective, so she came up with all sorts of restrictions daily.
 Of course, these “restrictions” affected me in a very positive way, a thing that I was able to realize only a while ago.

 However, I think that the odds are not in my favor, as today I face different types of restrictions.